paulrougieux/cobwood/paper/paper.md

 industrial roundwood variables by continent")

-The country argument can specify one coloured line by country:
+Specify the country argument to get one line by country

 ```
 gfpmxb2021.facet_plot_by_var("indround", countries=["Canada", "France", "Japan"])